Skip to main content

 The calculation of the 13th-month pay is based on the “basic salary,” which refers to specific earnings tied directly to the employee’s services.
 Here’s what is generally included:

-- Basic Salary: The fixed amount paid to an employee for work performed.
+• Basic Salary: The fixed amount paid to an employee for work performed.
 It excludes other forms of compensation, such as bonuses, overtime, or other discretionary payments, unless these are explicitly integrated into the basic pay.

-- Cost-of-Living Allowance (COLA): COLA is included in the computation only when it forms part of the employee’s basic pay structure as per agreements or policies.
+• Cost-of-Living Allowance (COLA): COLA is included in the computation only when it forms part of the employee’s basic pay structure as per agreements or policies.

-- Other Salary-Integrated Benefits: Certain benefits, such as allowances, may be included if company policies, collective bargaining agreements, or longstanding practices consider them part of the basic salary.
+• Other Salary-Integrated Benefits: Certain benefits, such as allowances, may be included if company policies, collective bargaining agreements, or longstanding practices consider them part of the basic salary.
 These must be consistent and regularly provided to be factored into the computation.

 Termination, Notice Period and Severance Pay

 In the Philippines, terminating an employment contract involves a structured process with distinct legal requirements, depending on the circumstances surrounding the termination.
-These circumstances are generally categorized into three main types: dismissal by the employer for valid reasons, termination due to authorized causes, and voluntary resignation by the employee.
+These circumstances are generally categorized into three main types: dismissal by the employer for just causes, termination due to authorized causes, and voluntary resignation by the employee.
 Understanding these different scenarios and their legal implications is crucial for both employers and employees to ensure a fair and lawful process.

 Dismissal by the Employer for Authorized Causes

-Dismissal by the Employer for Valid Causes
+Dismissal by the Employer for Just Causes

 In the Philippines, employers have the legal right to terminate employees based on certain justifiable reasons.
-Valid causes for dismissal include serious misconduct, fraud, immoral behavior, and physical assault.
+Just causes for dismissal include serious misconduct, fraud, immoral behavior, and physical assault.
 Other grounds for termination may include repeated violations of company policies, willful disobedience to lawful orders, or a breach of trust.
 Additionally, theft, dishonesty, substance abuse in the workplace, and committing crimes against the employer or their family are considered valid reasons for termination.
 Such actions directly breach the expected standards of conduct and ethical behavior in the workplace.

 Procedures for Termination in the Philippines